sardisnetwork/docs/Announcement.md

 # Amazing Mining Thursday on SARDIS
 Dear users:

 Both the applications and assets in the Sardisecology are increasingly abundant.
-Sardiscommunities and Sardis Wallet have jointly launched the " Amazing Mining Thursday on SARDIS".
+Sardis communities and Sardis Wallet have jointly launched the " Amazing Mining Thursday on SARDIS".
 During the event, users can get higher income by staking FIL , with APY up to 40%.
 Click on the link to join the mining during the " Amazing Mining Thursday on SARDIS":

 Period：7:00am,Sep.16-7:00am,Sep.17(UTC)